-We also know that both courses and communities facilitate the student experience and are continually making improvements to help these products compliment one another in your learning site.
-Whether you are course focused, community focused, or both, students can easily navigate and participate!
+We also know that both courses and communities facilitate the student experience and are continually making improvements to help these products complement one another in your learning site.
+Whether you are course-focused, community-focused, or both, students can easily navigate and participate!

 About Student Users

 Students on Thinkific are user accounts that can purchase and enroll in learning products.
 Student accounts can also be given access to user-only pages in your site.
 A student account can be used to purchase and enroll in multiple individual courses, communities, and product packages called bundles.
 We’ll cover the enrollment process below.

 In order to access your learning content, a student must first enroll in your product and then they can access it from their Student Dashboard.
 When a student initiates the enrollment process for a paid product on your Thinkific site, they are guided through a checkout process.